rails-girls-summer-of-code/summer-of-code/students/conferences.md

 We also have in mind that it will probably be the first public talk for you.
 Scary thought, right?
 We know.
 Stage fright is something we all experience, even if we already have held a lot of talks.
 We will help you in dealing with it!
 Here’s a start: <a href="http://railsgirlssummerofcode.org/blog/2014-07-29-talk-tips">How to ace your lightning talk</a>.

 <h2 id="travel">What About Travel and Accommodation?</h2>
 Unfortunately, we are not able to provide additional financial support for travel & accommodation.
-If we see an opportunity, we will ask conference organizers about it, but please consider that providing travel grants is a big effort for everyone involved and happens not that often.
+If we see an opportunity, we will ask conference organizers about it, but please consider that providing travel grants is a big effort for everyone involved and doesn't happen that often.

 Many companies support their employees in attending conferences.
 Ask your coaches if there’s an opportunity at your place!